jdc-cunningham/time-till-freedom/DEVLOG.md

 Is the $6 caeasar salad that I eat too expensive?
 Idk... but maybe it buys me another 5 mins of my life

+Emotions is so funny

+Like here I am healthy, a 6-fig job, all I have to do is say "yes sir"

+But I'm sad

+So I'm self-sabotaging

+Robots don't need emotion

 ### 10/06/2025

 I have not been writing much code for myself lately.
 Just been working, dayjob writing code and then driving Uber Eats.
 Also been drinking 4 days out of 7.